 Defined benefit (final salary) pensions

 The statement shows how much pension you might get.
-It may or may not assume that you take your tax-free cash lump sum.
+It might assume that you take your tax-free cash lump sum.

 Defined contribution (money purchase) pensions

-Your annual statements estimate the monthly retirement income your pension is on track to generate if you were to convert it into an annuity.
-An annuity provides a regular retirement income, usually for life.
-Make sure you use the most recent statements you’ve been sent, as these will contain the most up-to-date estimates.
+Your annual statements estimate the monthly retirement income your pension is on track to generate if you were to convert it into a guaranteed income for life (also known as an annuity).

-The income on your statement may or may not assume that you take your tax-free cash lump sum.
+The income on your statement might not assume that you take your tax-free cash lump sum.

-So while your pension statements provide useful estimates of your likely retirement income based on you converting your pension pot into an annuity you have other options.
-Find out more in our guides below.
+So while your pension statements provide useful estimates of your likely retirement income based on you converting your pension pot into an annuity, you do have other options.

 Other sources of retirement income